wp-plugins/rencontre/readme.txt

 == Screenshots ==

-1. The home page of a connected member.
+1. The home page of a connected member - Exemple with theme Twenty thirteen.
-2. Visitor's home page when not connected.
+2. Visitor's home page when not connected - Exemple with theme Twenty thirteen.
+3. Visitor's home page when not connected - Exemple with theme Twenty fifteen.
-3. Administration members.
+4. Administration members.
-4. Administration of available profiles.
+5. Administration of available profiles.
-5. Private webcam chat.
+6. Private webcam chat.
-6. Proximity search on GoogleMap.
+7. Proximity search on GoogleMap.

 == Changelog ==